vidaud/seta/seta-doc/docs/index.md

     cd RepoName
 ```

-The node_modules directory is not a part of the cloned repository and should be downloaded using the npm install command to download all the direct and transitive dependencies mentioned in the package.json file:
+The *node_modules* directory is not a part of the cloned repository and should be downloaded using the npm install command to download all the direct and transitive dependencies mentioned in the package.json file:

 ```
     npm install
 ```

-It will take some time to download all the dependencies into a node_modules directory.
+It will take some time to download all the dependencies into the *node_modules* directory.

 ## Deployment procedure

 ### Docker composer

-From folder **seta-compose** please follow these instructions:
+Move to folder **seta-compose** and follow these instructions:

 ```
     cd ./seta-compose